 BE staff will see these internal manifestations of our efforts:

 - We created The BE Mentorship Program, ensuring open lines of communication, professional support, and a greater mix of voices to lend guidance and feedback to new hires.

 - We serve our local community reaching out to better learn how we can serve those who have felt excluded from the benefits of yoga and mindful fitness in general, or The BE specifically.
 Staff has shared that these efforts are important to their professional development and job satisfaction.

-- We are working to improve our systems for hiring, evaluations, raises, and internal communications.
+- We have improved and clarified our systems for hiring, evaluations, raises, and internal communications.
 It has become clear that transparency and consistent systems create the atmosphere of trust necessary for staff happiness.
-We want to ensure that there is no question that ALL staff are given the same opportunities for growth and advancement.
+We want to ensure that there is no question that all staff are given the same opportunities for growth and advancement.

 - We have clear diversity and inclusion goals, with plans to implement these initiatives in all of our systems: staff hiring, training, class and events programming, employee evaluations, opportunities, philanthropic efforts, and community outreach.